ywkim/omgpt/README.md

 ## Features

-OMGpt Shell comes with a wide range of features designed to enhance your shell scripting capabilities:
+OMGpt Shell is an AI-powered command line interface designed to make your interaction with the shell more intuitive and efficient.
+Here are some of the key features:

-1. **Natural Language Processing**: OMGpt Shell uses advanced Natural Language Processing (NLP) techniques to understand your commands, allowing you to interact with the shell in in your preferred language.
+1. **Natural Language Processing**: OMGpt Shell uses advanced Natural Language Processing (NLP) techniques to understand your commands.
+This allows you to interact with the shell in your preferred language, making it more accessible and user-friendly.

-2. **Wide Range of Command Support**: OMGpt Shell is designed to support a wide range of commands.
-From simple file operations to complex tasks like networking or system management, OMGpt Shell can translate your natural language commands into the appropriate shell commands.
+2. **Wide Range of Command Support**: From simple file operations to complex tasks like networking or system management, OMGpt Shell can translate your natural language commands into the appropriate shell commands.
+This reduces the need to remember specific command syntax and increases productivity.

+3. **Command History**: OMGpt Shell keeps track of the commands you've used, allowing you to easily revisit and reuse them.
+This feature enhances efficiency and allows for easy repetition of commands.

+4. **Directory Navigation**: Easily navigate through your file system with simple commands.
+OMGpt Shell understands your directory change commands, making file system navigation a breeze.

+5. **Streaming Responses**: Get real-time feedback from OMGpt Shell.
+As GPT processes your commands, the responses are streamed back to you, keeping you informed every step of the way.

-3. **Examples of use**:
+6. **Examples of use**:

    - **Example 1**: When you say, "Download the file at 'http://example.com/file' and save it as 'downloaded_file'", OMGpt Shell will execute the following:
      ```bash